vivigirardin/2020-01-17-github/README.md

 ## About

-Material originally developed by @lexnederbragt for a workshop on "Writing and publishing on the web together using Github".
+Material originally developed by [@lexnederbragt](https://github.com/lexnederbragt) for a workshop on "Writing and publishing on the web together using Github".

-This workshop has been taught a couple of times now and it has become clear what works well and what could be improved.
-It is – and will be for some time – still a work in progress.
+I have taught this workshop a couple of times now and it has become clear what works well and what could be improved.
+It is still – and will be for some time – a work in progress.

 For now, all that is here is an [outline of the workshop](workshop_outline.md).
-I have the ambition to develop this lesson into a fullblown lesson with screenshots.
+Both Lex and I have the ambition to develop this lesson into a fullblown one, with screenshots etc.

 You are welcome to contribute!
-This call goes out especially to the participants of my workshops – contributing to repositories on GitHub helps you stay 'on track' and getting used to working on GitHub.
-It's also fun :)
+This call goes out especially to the participants of my workshops – contributing to repositories on GitHub helps you stay 'on track' and getting comfortable working on GitHub.
+It's fun, too! :)

 ## Workshops